YTread Logo

 Feb 27, 2020

-- Good morning, I hope you are having an amazing day, I am Mark Wiens, I am in Manaus in the state of Amazonas, right in the heart of the Amazon jungle.
-We will stay in the city, but today we are going to take a trip to the
+- Good morning, I hope you are having an incredible day, I am Mark Wiens, I am in Manaus in the state of Amazonas, right in the heart of the Amazon Rainforest.
+We will stay in the city, but today we will take a trip to the

 village

-, we will take a boat, we will go to a local
+, take a boat, go to a local town, eat some amazing, locally prepared, homemade, Amazonian

 food

 .
-It's going to be an amazing adventure in the Amazon.
-So we're on our way. (music from the island) On our way first to go find something
+It will be an incredible adventure in the Amazon.
+So we're on our way. (island music) On our way we will first try to look for some

 exotic

-, and the Amazon is just a paradise of fruits,
+fruits... and the Amazon is simply a paradise of fruits,

 exotic

-fruits, let's try to find some exotic fruits for breakfast before going to the river to take the boat . (island music) - Mari-Mari Sells an incredible selection of exotic fruits.
+fruits, we will try to look for some exotic fruits for breakfast before going to the river to take the boat. (island music) - Mari-Mari Sells an incredible selection of exotic fruits.

 village food in amazon rainforest lemongrass ants exotic energy drinks manaus brazil

-Fruits I've never seen before.
-Amazon tropical fruit stand.
-This is called Maru Maru? - Mari-mari. - Mari-mari, Mari-mari. (chattering and passing traffic) You wouldn't even think it's a fruit and you like to twist it open.
-Inside it looks like Mentos, like a Mentos pack.
-Wow, how immediately it tastes like a green apple, but how slimy, it's amazing what comes out of that pod.
-They just fit perfectly, they are like little tablets.
-It's remarkable how similar it tastes to a green apple. (chattering and speaking in Portuguese) Very juicy, very fresh, very chewy. - Inga - Inga Locally, it's called Inga, but I'm pretty sure the English name is Ice Cream Pods, or like an ice cream bean, that's what it is.
+Fruits I had never seen before.
+Amazonian tropical fruit stand.
+Is this called Maru Maru? - Mari-mari. - Mari-mari, Mari-mari. (chatter and traffic passing by) You wouldn't even think it's a fruit and you like to twist it open.
+Inside it looks like Mentos, like a pack of Mentos.
+Wow, it immediately tastes like a green apple, but slimy, it's amazing what comes out of that pod.
+They just fit perfectly, they're like little tablets.
+Its similarity to the flavor of a green apple is notable. (chatting and speaking in Portuguese) Really juicy, very fresh, very chewy. - Inga - Inga Locally it's called Inga, but I'm pretty sure the English name is Ice Cream Pods, or like ice cream pods, that's what it is.

 village food in amazon rainforest lemongrass ants exotic energy drinks manaus brazil